zzyzxlab/tao.js/packages/docs/src/content/story/README.md

-# A Story of the TAO Programming Model
+# An Origin Story for the TAO Programming Model

 Sometimes and for some people it is important to understand a bit of history in how a thing came about in order to grok the thing or fully grasp the implications of it, and why it is a